-William Reiss has a decade-and-a-half of experience representing both plaintiffs and defendants in high profile antitrust litigation.
+William Reiss has nearly two decades of experience representing both plaintiffs and defendants in high profile antitrust litigation.
 Mr. Reiss was a member of the successful trial team in the precedent-setting antitrust litigation captioned Coalition for a Level Playing Field, L.L.C. v.
 AutoZone, Inc., 00-cv-00953-LDW (E.D.N.Y.).

 Mr. Reiss is committed to pro bono work and has successfully advocated on behalf of the families of the victims of the 9/11 attacks in several pro bono World Trade Center Victims’ Compensation Fund hearings before the Special Master, Kenneth R. Feinberg.
 He currently provides pro bono representation on behalf of immigrant children who have suffered abuse and/or neglect in their home countries.

 In re Automotive Parts Antitrust Litigation – Involving alleged price-fixing conspiracies as to various automotive parts that are components of new motor vehicles.
 Partial settlement to date of approximately $1.2 billion.